uriel1998/orindi/README.md

 Or you could even use the same to process a different mailbox after some other program has had a crack at it.

-Also, `orindi` will set the outputted file to the same date/time as the mail header, which will help with maintenance and housekeeping.

 ### Cleaning up

+When processing, `orindi` will set the outputted file to the same date/time as the mail header, which will help with maintenance and housekeeping.

 The easiest way to clean up old files is through using a script like this, substituting your pico content directory where appropriate: